tompaana/teams-app-net-core-sample/README.md

 ## So, how do I... ##

 Before getting into the Teams specific stuff, let's first deploy the app (BOT!) and make sure it works.
+Now,
-Now, <font size=9>[you may ask yourself "how do I work this?"](https://en.wikipedia.org/wiki/Once_in_a_Lifetime_(Talking_Heads_song)#Lyrics)</font> and you might be asking yourself "what does the bot have to do with any of this?", but, as mentioned earlier, Teams apps are partially based on the building blocks of the bot framework and this sample comes with a bot.
+<a style="font-size: 6pt" href="https://en.wikipedia.org/wiki/Once_in_a_Lifetime_(Talking_Heads_song)#Lyrics">you may ask yourself "how do I work this?" and</a>
+you may ask yourself "what does the bot have to do with any of this?", but, as mentioned earlier, Teams apps are partially based on the building blocks of the bot framework and this sample comes with a bot.
 So just go with it, ok?
 And when we deploy the bot, we are, in fact, deploying the whole Teams app itself.

 Note that the steps described here are for **Visual Studio**.
 In case you're using some other IDE, most of the content still applies, but you may have to consult a web search engine.
 The other thing